s-ccs/course_eeg_WS2020/exercises/ex6_linearModels.md

 ## Statistical Analysis of N170 area using Linear Regression
 *T* Load the data into a pandas dataframe.
 A very useful concept here is the concept of a tidy dataframe.
-The idea is, that every observation is one row of a table, where columns are potential features / descriptors + the dependent variable (the average activity at PO8 here).
+The idea is, that every observation is one row of a table, where columns are potential features / descriptors + the dependent variable (the average activity between 130 and 200ms at electrode PO8 here).

 ```python
 import pandas as pd